jclifford4/SecurePasswordManager/README.md

 ---

 ### Configure .my.cnf :
-- go to ***/scripts/.my.cnf***
+- Open ***/scripts/.my.cnf***
-- edit in your database name
+- Edit in your database name
-- edit where you want to save database backup files
+- Edit where you want to save database backup files
-- save the file and close it
+- Save the file and close it

 ---